-The purpose of the Interim Design Standards is to provide a consolidated format for all existing MAA DSTs.
+The purpose of the Design Standards (DST) is to provide a consolidated format for all existing MAA DSTs.
 These DSTs help to establish procedures, set standards, and achieve consistency for design and construction projects at both Baltimore/Washington International Thurgood Marshall (BWI Marshall) and Martin State (MTN) Airports.
-These Interim Design Standards are mandated regulations of the MAA.
+These Design Standards are mandated regulations of the MAA.

-In this interim DST, the terms A/E, designer, and consultant are used interchangeably.
+In this DST, the terms A/E, designer, and consultant are used interchangeably.